investindex/Psychology/README.md

 ## Common fallacies for investors

-We'll conclude this section with some widespread psychological pitfalls that I think investors should be careful to avoid.
+We'll conclude with some widespread psychological pitfalls that I think investors should be careful to avoid.

 * Judging the quality of your decisions by their (short-term) outcomes